Ben Johnson

 Publications

-Articles
+Articles by subject

 - The Active Vices, 74 Ala.
 L. Rev. 917 (2023).

 - The Origins of Supreme Court Question Selection, 122 Colum.
-L. Rev.793 (2022) (winner of AALS Federal Courts section award for Best Untenured Article on Federal Jurisdiction).
+L. Rev. 793 (2022) (winner of AALS Federal Courts section award for Best Untenured Article on Federal Jurisdiction).

 - Judges Breaking the Law: An Empirical Study of Financially Interested Judges Deciding Cases, 99 N.C.
 L. Rev. 1 (2020) (with John Newby Parton).